15 Hidden And Under-The-Radar Cocktail Bars In Singapore To Discover

 Contact: 9673-0595

-Website: barspectre.com
+Website: www.instagram.com/spectre.sg

-10. UME SAN 100
+7. UME SAN 100

-What you can expect: This Japanese-style speakeasy is said to conceal the largest collection of umeshu in Singapore, sourcing only the finest from Wakayama, the birthplace of umeshu.
+What to expect: This Japanese-style speakeasy is said to conceal the largest collection of umeshu in Singapore, sourcing only the finest from Wakayama, the birthplace of umeshu.
 Ninety-five percent of its umeshus, liqueurs, and ingredients are directly imported from Japan.
 Modern interpretations of umeshus can be found alongside experimental drinks, including tea umeshu, fruit, and dessert umeshu.
 Drinkers who prefer something stronger can also savour new additions of premium Japanese whisky and gin, such as Akashi Whisky, Kujira Whisky, and Masahiro Whisky.
 Drinks are served alongside classic izakaya bites.

 How to find it: This speakeasy is hidden behind a row of (non-operational) jidohanbaiki Japanese vending machines.
 Give a gentle push on the ‘condom’ vending machine right in the middle to reveal the bar space, which is fashioned after traditional izakayas in Japan.